2024 British Columbia general election

 The 2024 British Columbia general election was held on October 19, 2024, to elect 93 members (MLAs) of the Legislative Assembly to serve in the 43rd parliament of the Canadian province of British Columbia.

 The election was the first to be held since a significant redistribution of electoral boundaries was finalised in 2023.
 The Legislative Assembly also expanded in size from 87 seats to 93 seats.
 The election saw a broad political realignment in British Columbia; amid a resurgence for the Conservative Party of British Columbia, the official opposition BC United (formerly the BC Liberals) withdrew from the race a little over a month before the election to avoid splitting the vote.
 BC United formally endorsed the Conservatives, with several BC United candidates either defecting to the Conservatives or standing as independent or unaligned candidates; this marked the party's first absence from a provincial election since 1900.

 The NDP won a third term in government and second consecutive majority government, but with a net loss of eight seats.
-The Conservatives formed the official opposition, with their best electoral performance in 72 years.
+The Conservatives formed the official opposition, with their best electoral performance since 1928, and the first election since 1952 where they won more than two seats.